apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 # Code

 Check out [this Github repo](https://github.com/apalbright/ulti_gtheory) for all tex files necessary for reproducing the tables, tree diagrams, and solution write-ups!

+[^1]: The good news is that since I'm pretty sure some nontrivial percentage of ultimate players have studied math, I don't have to worry too much about this discussion being for some empty intersection of individuals.

+[^2]: Comments on how to improve this are very welcomed.
+For this introductory context, I feel these payoffs suffice since it allows me to get into the prisoner's dilemma and some useful simple equilibrium concepts.

+[^3]: These requirements render the game a non-cooperative one.
+Prisoner's dilemma terminology is often used for contexts that in fact would be better categorized as cooperative games such as [Stag hunt](https://en.wikipedia.org/wiki/Stag_hunt).
+In the Stag hunt (or cooperative game) payoff matrix, the inequality relationship would instead be: `[the payoff to a player who "cooperates" while the other "cooperates"] > [the payoff to a player who "defects" while the other "cooperates"] >= [the payoff to a player who "defects" while the other "defects"] > [the payoff to a player who "cooperates" while the other "defects"]`

+[^4]: Quick refresher as to how to find these marked best responses: Imagine team 1 plays a weak line, then the payoffs to team 2 are either 1 (if play weak) or 2 (if play strong).
+Since `$2>1$`, team 2 will play strong.
+Imagine team 1 plays a strong line, then the payoffs to team 2 are either -2 (if plays weak) or -1 (if plays strong).
+Since `$-1>-2$`, team 2 will play strong.
+The same logic then applies to team 1 since the game is symmetric.

+[^5]: For a more complete discussion of repeated games and cooperation, check out [these slides](http://economics.mit.edu/files/4754).

+[^6]: See [here](https://medium.com/@changamanda/on-being-a-woman-at-pickup-ultimate-f2832a39583#.g9yvvzixe) for an article on this exact subject that a fellow female frisbee friend recently shared!

+[^7]: Yeah, frisbee vernacular.
+Let's go.

+[^8]: This was an arbitrary choice -- open to edits on this.

+[^9]: Thank you to Dr. Chiu Yu Ko who has an incredible set of TikZ Templates openly available -- [Here](https://sites.google.com/site/kochiuyu/Tikz#TOC-Signalling-Game) is the signaling game one that I built off of.

+[^10]: More generally, this will be the case as long as the nature a priori probabilities have the probability of the woman being dirty as 0.5 or greater.

+[^11]: In frisbee parlance, it's time to wrap this all up.